 Most of it is intended to make us faster and more efficient, but is it actually having the opposite effect?
 Jay Baer, President of Convince & Convert, explains how having an excess of software tools is decreasing productivity.

-In a survey of American office workers in corporations with 500+ team members, researchers found that only 39% of employees’ time was spent doing their actual job.
-Despite chat-based communication tools like Slack and Ryver, time spent on email has increased 4% from last year.
+In a survey of American office workers in corporations with 500+ team members, researchers found that only 39 percent of employees’ time was spent doing their actual job.
+Despite chat-based communication tools like Slack and Ryver, time spent on email has increased 4 percent from last year.

 So how can we fix this?
 The respondents had 3 main suggestions:

 Many agency workers or marketers are required to switch between multiple tasks several times a day.
 A lot of time is spent shifting gears and refocusing on the task at hand.

 More Efficient Work Processes